#1 in Sleep Product Research

 Airbeds tend to be effective in preventing or reducing pain, especially back pain.
 Sagging and loss of support is usually less of a problem with airbeds compared to most other bed types.
-The air chambers inside the airbed can provide good conformability as well as allow for adjustable firmness to suit personal preference.
+The air chambers inside the airbed can provide good conformability as well as allow for adjustable firmness to suit personal preference and sleeping position.

 Memory foam beds tend to be effective in preventing or reducing pain.
 While the beds can develop problems (sagging, excessive softness, and loss of support) these problems tend to not be as common or serious as they can be with most other mattress types.
 Memory foam also tends to provide good to excellent conformability, especially memory foam of higher density.

 Latex beds can be effective in reducing and preventing pain.
-Latex beds conform to the body at least somewhat.
+Latex beds conform mildly to moderately to the body.
 Firmness tends to be medium to firm (but soft varieties are available), and excessive firmness is a top owner complaint.

 Innerspring beds often provide good initial comfort, support and pain relief, but they tend to have the most problems with sagging.
 Models with a pillow top or layer(s) of memory foam and or latex often provide good conformability.
 A variety of firmnesses are available.